FullByte/FullByte.github.io/docs/make/games/einhorn.md

 Example: `Einhorn` was rolled and predicted wrong and the player has 3 stones left, only those 3 stones return to the central stash.

-- If this was the last game (e.g. game #10) or if all stones from the central stash are gone, proceed to [determine the winner](#determine-the-winner).
-- Else, proceed with the steps to [prepare the next game](#prepare-next-game).
+If this was the last game or if all stones from the central stash are gone, proceed to [determine the winner](#determine-the-winner), else proceed with the steps to [prepare the next game](#prepare-next-game).

 ## Prepare next game